Membership Eligibility Questions

-Q: I'm currently on Active Duty.
+Q: I'm currently on active duty.
 Am I eligible?

-Q: I didn't retire from the military, but was on active duty during one of the qualifying time periods.
+Q: I didn't retire from the military but was on active duty during one of the qualifying time periods.
 Am I eligible?

-Q: I served during one of the qualifying periods, but was never in a combat zone.
+Q: I served during one of the qualifying periods but was never in a combat zone.
 Am I eligible?

-Yes.
+A: Yes, you are a veteran.
 Location of active duty service is not a consideration for membership.

-Yes.
+A: Yes, you are a veteran.
 Title 10 orders are issued by the Secretary of Defense and therefore are federal orders.

 Q: My National Guard unit was activated for crowd control under Title 32 orders during one of the qualifying periods.
 Am I eligible?

-No. Title 32 orders are issued under a governor's authority, whereas Title 10 orders are issued from the Secretary of Defense.
+A: No, you are not eligible for membership.
+Title 32 orders are issued under a governor's authority, whereas Title 10 orders are issued from the Secretary of Defense.

 Q: Can I be an honorary or social member of The American Legion?

-Q: I served my entire military career in the National Guard/Reserves, and only have a DD214 from my Active Duty for Training that I was in during one of the qualifying dates.
+Q: I served my entire military career in the National Guard/Reserves and only have a DD214 from my Active Duty for Training that I was in during one of the qualifying dates.
 Am I eligible?